Pillgwenlly: Governance

 The area is governed by the Newport City Council.
 Pillgwenlly is the name of an electoral ward to the city council, represented by two city councillors since 1995.
 The ward has consistently elected Labour Party councillors.

 In 2013 Pillgwenlly elected Wales' first Somali councillor, Omar Ali, who grew up on Ruperra Street.
 He was an advisor to Communities First and Displaced People in Action.
 At the time he was only one of four ethnic minority councillors.

 As of the 2022 Welsh local elections Pillgwenlly is represented by Councillors Saeed Adan and Debbie Jenkins, both of the Welsh Labour Party.

 Education

 Pillgwenlly Primary School is located on Mendaglief Road, at the site of the Royal Victoria Court housing development (formerly Whiteheads Steelworks), where it opened in April 2025.

-Pillgwenlly has a Welsh medium school, Ysgol Gymraeg Nant Gwenlli, which is currently temporarily located in Caerleon until it moves to its permanent site at the old Pill Primary School building on Capel Crescent in spring 2026.
+Pillgwenlly has a Welsh medium school, Ysgol Gymraeg Nant Gwenlli, which was temporarily located in Caerleon until it moved to its permanent site at the old Pill Primary School building on Capel Crescent in spring 2025.
 The school has 420 primary school places, 10 additional learning needs places, and 48 half-day nursery places.

 Pillgwenlly is part of the English medium secondary school catchment area for John Frost School.
 For Welsh medium secondary education the area is served by Ysgol Gyfun Gwent Is Coed.